nextcloud/all-in-one/reverse-proxy.md

     # http3 on;                                 # uncomment to enable HTTP/3 / QUIC - supported on nginx v1.25.0+
     # quic_gso on;                              # uncomment to enable HTTP/3 / QUIC - supported on nginx v1.25.0+
     # quic_retry on;                            # uncomment to enable HTTP/3 / QUIC - supported on nginx v1.25.0+
-    # quic_bpf on;                              # improves  HTTP/3 / QUIC - supported on nginx v1.25.0+, if nginx runs as a docker container you need to give it privileged permission
+    # quic_bpf on;                              # improves  HTTP/3 / QUIC - supported on nginx v1.25.0+, if nginx runs as a docker container you need to give it privileged permission to use this option
     # add_header Alt-Svc 'h3=":443"; ma=86400'; # uncomment to enable HTTP/3 / QUIC - supported on nginx v1.25.0+

     proxy_buffering off;